hoodiehq/faq/README.md

 # License

 This app is MIT licensed.
-Feel free to reuse is for your own project.
+Feel free to reuse this for your own project.